Sarah Kustok

 Sarah Grace Kustok (/ˈkuːˌstɒk/ KOO-stok; born December 17, 1981) is an American sports reporter who works for the YES Network and Fox Sports.
+She is the lead color commentator for WNBA telecasts on NBC.
 In 2017, she became the first female full-time analyst for an NBA team's local TV broadcasts when the YES Network promoted her from sideline analyst for Brooklyn Nets games.

 Biography

 Kustok attended DePaul University and played on the Blue Demons women's basketball team from the 2000-01 season through the 2003-04 season.
 She appeared in 118 career games and averaged more than six points per game.

 After college, Kustok began her career as an analyst and sideline reporter for ESPN and Fox Sports, covering college football, men's and women's basketball, and high school football.
 She also worked as a TV sideline reporter for the Chicago Bulls, Blackhawks, Cubs, White Sox and Fire for Comcast SportsNet Chicago, was a substitute anchor for the network, and filled in as sports anchor for WMAQ-TV.
 She has hosted College Sports Minute and was a freelance sports anchor/reporter for WFLD-TV.

 She also worked for Versus.
 She is the color commentator for the WNBA's Connecticut Sun home games.
 She also is the substitute anchor and contributor on FS1's First Things First.
 Kustok previously worked as a sideline reporter with the Brooklyn Nets (succeeding Michelle Beadle) before being promoted to TV analyst in 2017, making her the NBA's first female in that role.

 She also contributes to Nets Magazine.